 TAD is committed to positioning building technology within a broad range of cultural, ethical and critical contexts to identify how technology research contributes ‘value’ to architecture and design.
 It also invites manuscripts that review research and analytical methodologies, and field bibliographies associated with building-based technologies in order to embrace their projective potential as forms of cultural practice.

 The journal publishes both peer-reviewed (open to all) and invitation-only manuscripts.
 The majority of the journal’s content is comprised of double-blind peer-reviewed manuscripts.
-Invited manuscripts for Op/Positions, Research Methodologies, and Reviews, are solicited by the Editorial Board, are single-blind peer-reviewed.
+Invited manuscripts for Op/Positions, Research Methodologies, and Reviews, are solicited by the Editorial Board and are single-blind peer-reviewed.

 Manuscripts (3,000 – 5,000 words)

-The journal welcomes manuscripts from researchers in education and practice.
-A manuscript should:
+The journal welcomes original research manuscripts from researchers from industry, academia, and practice.